-After many requests to make this therapy for Christian Clients protocol available to a wider audience, I gathered the material I use in therapy and group work, and sat down to write (after many false starts).
+After many requests to make this protocol available to a wider audience, I gathered the material I use in therapy and group work, and sat down to write (after many false starts).
 It started out as a self-help handbook for Christians; however I soon realised that the work I was producing was more suitable for therapists who already know ACT, rather than for the average layperson.
 I saw tricky areas that can really best be worked through with a therapist and decided that, by trying to explain in self-help language, I may be doing a disservice to all.
 I therefore decided to take the more technical route.

 There are excellent ACT textbooks already published and so, in order not to reinvent the wheel, I have not included detailed discussions of the processes of ACT.
 Some resources for learning ACT are listed in the references, although this list is by no means conclusive.
 My aim in this text is to facilitate a knowledge base for use with the Christian population, and to provide reference material for all therapists, whether they are familiar with Christianity or not.